rocketstation/black-box/README.md

   s: children,
 })
 ```
 creates & returns React elements.
-All keys are optional
+All config keys are optional

 - **b** - stands for behavior.
 Accepts any valid React props and passes them to Fela's `renderRule` & React's `createElement` method.
 Internal props will be only passed to Fela's `renderRule`
 - **p** - stands for presentation.
 Accepts any valid [Fela rule](http://fela.js.org/docs/basics/Rules.html).
 If object passed, it will be converted into function automatically